Romantino25/Romantino25/README.md

-Всем Hello everyone.
+Hello everyone.
 My name is Roman.
 I am looking for a job as a Python developer in California or remotely.
 I am also currently developing my own chatbot for networking in Telegram.
 For offers, write to me in Telegram @romantinoteam